Full picture of CKI merge request testing

 CKI is providing UMB messages for each built kernel.
 No extra authentication to access the provided kernel repositories is needed.
-Note that merge request access (e.g. to check the changes or add a comment with results) will require authentication and you may want to set up an account to provide results back on the merge request.
-If you’d like to start using the UMB messages or have any requests about them, please check out the messenger repository or open an issue there.
+Note that merge request access (e.g. to check the changes or add a comment with results) does require authentication and you may want to set up an account to provide results back on the merge request.
+If you’d like to start using the UMB messages or have any requests about them, please check out the UMB messenger or open an issue there.

 Testing RHEL content outside of the firewall

 There are cases where RHEL kernel binaries need to be provided to partners for testing.
 As private kernel data is only available to Red Hat employees, manual steps similar to the original flow using Brew are needed here.